Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Characteristic time scales and absence of non-Hermitian jump

 \subsection{Absence of non-Hermitian jump for nonlinear wave-packets}

+Let us now estimate the time scale at which the non-Hermitian wave jump occurs.
+As discussed in Sec.~\ref{subsec:secular_form}, this jump results from the competition between the initially dominant wavenumber $k_0=0$ and the maximally amplified wavenumber $k_\ast=\pi/2$.
+To describe this competition in real space, we use the continuum approximation in the discrete HN model to describe relatively wide localized pulses centered around each of these wavenumbers; see Appendix~\ref{secapp:continuum}.
+The packet centered at $k_0=0$ is initialized by Eq.~\eqref{eq:initial_condition_discrete}, while the one at $k_\ast=\pi/2$ is initialized with $y_n^{(\ast)}(0)=e^{-\sigma_0^2\pi^2/4} e^{ik_\ast n}y_n(0)$, where the factor $e^{-\sigma_0^2\pi^2/4}$ accounts for its exponentially small spectral weight.
+The $k_0=0$ continuum dynamics is derived explicitly in Sec.~\ref{subsec:linear_transport}.
+Estimating the non-Hermitian wave jump characteristic time as the instant at which the norms of these two pulses become comparable, we obtain

+Note that a similar result is obtained by working directly in eigenmode space.
+As found in previous studies~\cite{HO2025,JMAFS2026} the time at which the non-Hermitian jump happens increases quadratically with the initial packet width, $\sigma_0$, and is inversely proportional to the nonreciprocal strength, $b=g-1$.

 So is there a non-Hermitian wave jump in the nonlinear HN lattice?
-The short answer is no. To understand why, we compare the characteristic time scale of the non-Hermitian wave jump of the linear HN lattice~\cite{JMAFS2026},

-with the nonlinear time scales introduced above, $T_{\mathrm{mix}}$ [Eq.~\eqref{eq:tmix}] and $T_{\mathrm{trap}}$ [Eq.~\eqref{eq:ttrap}].
-Because the nonlinear frequency shift grows exponentially in time, these time scales remain relatively small, as reflected by their logarithmic dependence on the nonlinear coefficient.
-As a result, in the presence of even a small nonlinearity, the system typically reaches the mixing threshold $T_{\mathrm{mix}}$ before the wave packet can undergo the coherent spectral rearrangement responsible for the non-Hermitian wave jump~\cite{HO2025,JMAFS2026}.
-Conversely, as the nonlinearity is gradually suppressed, both $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ diverge, so that toward the linear limit $T_{\mathrm{jump}}$ becomes the smallest characteristic time scale.
-It is worth pointing out that this analysis can also predict the minimum nonlinear perturbation below which the wave jump can be observed, and suggests that the latter is a purely linear phenomenon.
+The short answer is no. To understand why, we compare the characteristic time scale of the non-Hermitian wave jump, $ T_{\mathrm{jump}}$ [Eq.~\eqref{eq:time_jump}] with the nonlinear time scales introduced above, $T_{\mathrm{mix}}$ [Eq.~\eqref{eq:tmix}] and $T_{\mathrm{trap}}$ [Eq.~\eqref{eq:ttrap}].
+Because the nonlinear frequency shift grows exponentially in time, these time scales remain relatively small, as reflected by their logarithmic dependence on the nonlinear coefficient, $\alpha$.
+As a result, in the presence of even a small nonlinearity, the system typically reaches the mixing threshold $T_{\mathrm{mix}}$ before the wave-packet can undergo the coherent spectral rearrangement responsible for the non-Hermitian wave jump.
+Conversely, as the nonlinearity is gradually suppressed, both $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}} \rightarrow \infty$ in a way that in the linear and weakly nonlinear limits with $\alpha N < 1$, $T_{\mathrm{jump}}$ becomes the smallest time scale and the non-Hermitian wave jump may be observed.